k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 ##### Question 2: Case notes clean-up

-The Case_Notes table stores all notes belonging to a particular case that has been opened for a specific owner.
+The Case_Notes table stores notes about a specific case that has been opened for a specific owner.
-Tamar (Instance ID = 1472) keeps receiving old bills and apology letters about issues she is experimenting with the network to her mailing address.
+Tamar (Instance ID = 1472) keeps receiving old bills and apology letters about issues she is experiencing with the network to her mailing address.
 The case notes reflect issues that are still open.

     1. Let's first list the contracts owned by Tamar in the data viewer.
            - How many contracts does she own ?

        Let's look at the different notes in the Case_Note table of Tamar's LUI.
            - What is the ID number of the note suggesting that Tamar has been alienated and the associated Case Type description (in the Cases table)
            - How many cases are still open ?

     2. Write a Java function that operates the following data transformations:
        - All case notes belonging to cases of the "Billing issues" type should be changed to